-Music In Arkansas: Origins 200 BC - 1941 AD
+Music in Arkansas: Origins 200 BC - 1941 AD

+"Music in Arkansas: Origins" is an online professional development course on the ArkansasIDEAS learning management system, worth 2 credit hours in Arkansas history.
 AETN is proud to provide this educator guide as a resource for middle and secondary teachers who wish to use "Origins" in the classroom.
-The documentary and its classroom resources have been developed with the Arkansas State Standards and the College, Career and Civic Life Framework in mind.
+The documentary-style video segments and classroom resources have been developed with the Arkansas State Standards and the College, Career and Civic Life Framework in mind.
 We hope that you enjoy "Music in Arkansas: Origins" and that you find its accompanying resources beneficial to you, your students, and your learning goals.